Reggie Bush wants the 2005 Heisman Trophy back - KION546

 In addition, the school was banned from bowl games in 2010 and 2011 and could not associate itself with Bush.

-CNN has reached out to the NCAA and the Heisman Trust for comment.
+CNN reached out on Thursday to the NCAA for comment, but has not heard back.

+Heisman Trophy Trust officials said Friday that Bush is not eligible to get the award back because of the NCAA’s ruling.

+“Should the NCAA reinstate Bush’s 2005 status, the Heisman Trust looks forward to welcoming him back to the Heisman family,” officials said in a statement.

 The-CNN-Wire